airdcpp-web/airdcpp-webclient/.github/CONTRIBUTING.md

 **Debug output**

-Extension logs are located at *path_to_application_settings/extensions/EXTENSION_NAME/logs/*.
+View the debug output after the issue to be debugged has occurred.
+Extension logs are located at *PATH_TO_APP_SETTINGS/extensions/EXTENSION_NAME/logs/*.
 The full debug output is logged in `output.log` and possible error messages in `error.log` (or if the extension was restarted after the issue occurred, see `output.log.old` and `error.log.old` instead).